Buffoni/quantum-link-prediction/README.md

 Here is what we have submitted to the leaderboard:

-- Bacalhau à Brás: the L3 method - performance: 0.86238699914634
+- Bacalhau à Brás: the PA method - performance: 0.89715
-- Bacalhau com Todos: the PA method - performance: 0.8971536961553
+- Bacalhau à Gomes de Sá: the AA method - performance: 0.87091
-- Bacalhau à Gomes de Sá: combines L2 and PA - performance: 0.91073543787275 (L2 alone was slightly better than L3)
+- Bacalhau com Todos: combines AA and PA - performance: 0.91385
+- Bacalhau com Natas: PA with time weights - performacne: 0.90364
-- Bacalhau à Lagareiro: combines L2 and PA with time weights - performance: 0.91777075300157
+- Bacalhau à Lagareiro: combines AA and PA with time weights - performance: 0.91853

+## Free parameters:

+- a: defines the balance in the linear combination of AA with PA
+- $\theta_0$, $\theta_1$, $\theta_2$, $\theta_3$: defines the time-weighting function